lc512k/cv/README.md

 *Feb '18 – Present*

 - Led the transformation of our HR function from 2 support people to a multidisciplinary Product & Technology team of 7, with a leadership team and a defined process for support and feature development
-- Lead a group of 20 engineers, 8 direct reports
+- Led a group of 20 engineers, 8 direct reports
-- Establishing and overseeing 3-year tech strategy for various Internal Products teams
+- Established and steered tech strategy for various Internal Products teams
 - Responsible for hiring strategy in Internal Products
 - Co-created the FT's [Engineering Progression Framework](https://engineering-progression.ft.com/) with 4 other principal engineers, our CTO and HR
 - Created our first Junior Squad, a space for Junior Engineers to collaborate and further their careers during 10% time, now replicated throughout FT Tech.